 You know, I've never practiced self defence against a revolving door before.
 But there you have it, when required, the skills and the mindset we use in practice can affect the course of events around you.
 Of course I could have walked up ahead accompanying my children through.
 What was it that affected my intuition and which made me bring up the rear like that?
-And how did I choose what could otherwise be described as a 'non-technique' to stop that door, saving the girl from requiring the services of a cosmetic surgeon?
+And how did I choose what could otherwise be described as a 'non-technique' or even mushin 無心 'no mind' to stop that door, saving the girl from requiring the services of a cosmetic surgeon?

-Eventually when I ensured the door was stopped in place, I looked down and notice picture perfect form.
-It's of course somewhat strange to see this done so out-of-context, but it was a simple move which was required by the circumstance - nothing more nothing less.
+When I ensured the door was stopped in place, I looked down and notice picture perfect form.
+It's somewhat strange to see this done so out-of-context, but it was a simple move which was required by the circumstance - nothing more, nothing less.

-And this is a lesson for what good martial arts should be.
-While many a teenage pimply adolescent (including myself once a long time ago) yearns for victory and glory against some ugly aggressor, martial art training should be for the greater good.
-The best of us is keeping it understated, and your role is but that 'lens' through which the essence of training flows.
+And this is a lesson for what Taekwondo and all good martial arts can be.
+While many a teenage pimply adolescent (including myself a long time ago) yearns for victory and glory against some ugly aggressor, martial training can be for the greater good without having to defeat an external aggressor.
+The best of us are keeping it understated.
+We can be that 'lens' through which the essence of training flows.